justsharan/flax-snv/README.md

 This repository contains a pipeline and some data analysis scripts I've written for a variant calling project on EMS-mutagenized flax.
-Here are some instructions on how to run the pipeline.
+Here are some instructions on how to execute the pipeline.

 ## Setup